Culinary Arts & Hospitality

 Chefs and Bakers are in Demand

-U.S. Bureau of Labor Statistics, Occupational Outlook Handbook, Chefs and Head Cooks and Bakers, (accessed December 22, 2021).
+U.S. Bureau of Labor Statistics, Occupational Outlook Handbook, Chefs and Head Cooks and Bakers, (accessed July 20, 2023).
 See details about the salary and job opportunities in this creative career field in the culinary arts on the ECC Career Coach site.

 - knife skills, using flavorings, herbs, and spices, mise-en-place, egg cookery, foundational cooking methods, preparation of stocks, sauces, vegetables, starches, and healthy cooking

 - culinary techniques for preparing cured and smoked foods, sausage production, terrines and pâtés, cheeses, and hot and cold hors d'oeuvres to develop your style